Calling All Business Owners – Select Car Live – June 24th – Book Now!

 At the end of 2024, the UK government brought in new rules for EV charge point operators as part of the Public Charge Point Regulations legislation.

-It means all new public charge points of 8kW and above - and existing charge points of 50kW and above - must offer contactless payment to consumers.
+It means all new public charge points of 8 kW and above – and existing charge points of 50 kW and above – must offer contactless payment to consumers.

-That’s great news for EV owners because it means they can simply pull up, plug-in, tap a card or mobile phone, and drive away happy on a pay-as-you-go basis, without needing to download other apps to make payment or having a monthly subscription.
+That’s great news for EV owners because it means they can simply pull up, plug-in, tap a card or mobile phone, and drive away happy on a pay-as-you-go basis, without needing to download other apps to make payment or have a monthly subscription.

 It’s not available on all charge points just yet, but they’re sure to catch up in the next couple of years.
 Contactless can be slightly more expensive than other options.